LiBinZyu/VAI/README.md

 ## How It Works

-The system operates in a simple, step-by-step workflow:
+The system operates in a step-by-step workflow:

 <!--
 @startuml